Steps to Performing a ROPA, ROPA preparation steps, record of processing activities steps, DPO Solutions NY

 Know Whose Responsible for Updating These Records?

 It’s common in some organizations that one or two people perform the actual record updates, but the information has to reviewed by the respective department heads.
+Our chart below shows you the differences in responsibilities for data controllers and data processors.

 GDPR Data Controller vs Data Processor responsibilities comparison, art 10 GDPR